amarend/AWS-Terraform-Jenkins/security-week-review.md

 What are the cases where the attack surface/TruRisk is greater.
 When the resources are internal when will the risk still be high.

 What is Drift Container? -- See if you can get an example to explain.
+A "drift image" and "drift container" refer to the situation where a containerized application deviates from its original, intended state, often due to unauthorized or unintended changes made during runtime.

 Container Runtime can be best way, however as I could read not used much -- How do you handle situations like that?
 Is there an alternative way?